by Fred Dingledy

 United States History

 Indexes articles from legal journals, bar association publications, and law reviews.
 Includes book reviews and legal newspapers.
-Options for accessing this index include:

 Online coverage: 1980-Present.
 Updated daily.